-It appears as though the paid indemnity to paid plus case indemnity ratios have decreased slightly over the past several years for recent policy years, which could possibly indicate that case reserves have been strengthened.
-The average case reserve diagnostics showing the increase in the average case reserves for the 2012-2014 policy years could also indicate that ultimately those policy years will have a higher claim severity than policy years 2015-2016 and years prior to 2012.
+It appears as though there has not been a significant change in the paid loss to paid plus case ratios, for both indemnity and medical losses.
+The average case reserve diagnostics showing the increase in the average case reserves for the 2012-2014 policy years could indicate that ultimately those policy years will have a higher claim severity than policy years 2015-2017 and years prior to 2012.
 Additionally, our review of diagnostic triangles related to claim closure rates did not reveal any material changes that would distort estimated ultimate losses based on the reported loss development.
 Based on our review of the projections and the diagnostic data, we have concluded that the reported loss development method is a reasonable approach for estimating ultimate losses.